Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Security/Certificate-Signing.md

 ### Signature Appearance

-**Visible:** Appears as a box on the PDF page with configurable position, size, page, and displayed text (name, date, reason).
+**Visible:** Appears as a box on a chosen page showing the signer name, signing date, and reason, with an optional logo.

 **Invisible:** Embedded in PDF metadata only, not visible on the page.